lemanschik/dspeed-hosting/README.md

 Mail-in-a-Box is an open source project.
 Your contributions and pull requests are welcome.
 See [CONTRIBUTING](CONTRIBUTING.md) to get started.

+- management/* holds the management daemon and scripts
+- tools/ holds scripts that can get runned as user and via the management daemon
+- setup/ holds the base config and stuff that gets executed when you run mailinabox as cli command in your terminal
+- conf/ holds config tempaltes that get useed by all 3 above.
+- api/ is only for documentation.

 The Acknowledgements
 --------------------